 Financing Your Education

 Most students finance their educations using a combination of resources.
 Federal funds give eligible students access to Pell Grants and Direct Stafford Loans, as well as parent loans.
+International Culinary Center’s FAFSA Code is 025754.
 Awarded on the basis of financial need and career goals, scholarships are another useful funding source available to assist students with meeting tuition requirements.
-Loans from private lenders are an option that many students are eligible to take advantage of.
-Finally, special sources of federal and state funding exist for specific groups that include veterans, New Jersey and California residents, and individuals eligible to participate in vocational rehabilitation programs.
+Finally, special sources of federal and state funding exist for specific groups that include veterans, New Jersey residents, and individuals eligible to participate in vocational rehabilitation programs.

 We’re Here to Help

 Our dedicated team of financial aid advisors can help you identify the sources of funding that will work best for you and offer guidance as you navigate each step of the application process.
 You may also use our financial net calculator to estimate the cost of attendance.

 Please keep in mind that to secure a seat in your desired class, the financial aid process must be completed 60 days prior to your class start date.
 Therefore, we encourage you to contact us right away to get started with an advisor.